jiangcuo/Pxvirt-docs/en/case/spdk.md

 After installing the `pxvirt-spdk` software package, it will create a default grub configuration file `/etc/default/grub.d/spdk.cfg`

+If this file doesn't exist, such as when installing from ISO, you can directly create this file and use the content below.

 The content looks like this:
 ```bash
 cat /etc/default/grub.d/spdk.cfg